 Augmenting the Success of Behavioral Therapies with Adjunct Treatments

 What is behavioral therapy and how does it work with addiction treatments?
-It’s interesting to note that behavioral treatment to overcome addiction can’t stand alone.
+It’s interesting to note that behavioral therapy to overcome addiction can’t stand alone.
 There’s still the family with conflicts, peers that support drug use, and feelings of low self-esteem.
 Because of this, it takes supporting therapeutic settings to strengthen the message of behavioral therapies and help the healing process.

 Examples of helpful treatments include: